 You need to agree on your topic with your supervisor and the first evaluator.
 The first evaluator must be a professor of psychology at the University of Mannheim.
 Please also discuss any potential second evaluators with your supervisor.

 If you want to register for your bachelor's thesis, you will need to file a request with the chair of the examination committee.
-Once you have completed the form, you can submit it to Ms Mangold during her consultation hours.
+Once you have completed the form, you can submit it to the Central Examination Committee.
 Your registration for the bachelor’s thesis is deemed to be official as soon as the form has been signed by the first evaluator.
 The preparation period for your thesis is 12 weeks.
 The chair of the examination committee will indicate the due date for your thesis on the form.

 For more information on how to write and organize your bachelor’s thesis, please contact your supervisor or the respective chair.